scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-All refactorings have been made to make this new interface work with the old OpenSim compiler, the were only two changes made to the old compiler.
+All refactorings have been made to make this new interface work with the old OpenSim compiler, the was only one change made to the old compiler.